 Monkton Volunteer Fire Department

-States Prison Hollow Road
+Address: 3747 States Prison Hollow Road

-Meetings 1st, 2nd and 3rd Wednesdays of every month at 8:p.m. at the Fire Station.
+Meetings: 1st, 2nd and 3rd Wednesdays of every month at 8:p.m. at the Fire Station.

 The department has had many changes in personnel in the last few years and we know that everyone’s time is valuable but we encourage anyone that is interested, and may have some time to offer, to PLEASE contact us if you would like to contribute to your community.

-Misconception becoming a volunteer firefighter:
+Misconceptions about becoming a volunteer firefighter:

 1. Time consuming – Wrong, yes we do have meetings and trainings but they are once a week for 2 to 3 hours.